TrekkingBuddies/trekking-buddies-fe/README.md

 -Pressing the 'Sign up' button will submit the user data.
 Any missing or invalid data will be flagged to the user.

--Completing this process will long in the user and take them to the Hikers screen.
+-Completing this process will log in the user and take them to the Hikers screen.

 Hikers -

 -This screen shows the other users/hikers signed up to the Trekking Buddies app.
 It shows the other hikers basic information including their: avatar, username, location, bio preview, skill level and distance to current user.
+It is sorted by distance.

 -The list of hikers uses pagination to limit load times.